awentzonline/pytorch-cns/README.md

 Install with `pip install pytorch-cns`

-To do distributed agent evaluation (as in all of the examples) you'll need to install redis.
+To do distributed agent evaluation (as in all of the examples) you'll need to install `redis`.
+All of the AI Gym examples require `gym`.

 Examples
 --------
 So far, I've used the aigym example to solve CartPole and LunarLander.
+The Pong-ram atari example also begins converging but I haven't waited long enough to see if the stock hyperparameters actually allow it to solve the game.
 The image generation examples haven't yielded anything good for me, yet.

 `aigym.py`: Evolve a group of agents to solve OpenAI Gym environments.

-`atari.py`: Solve atari games in the OpenAI Gym.
+`atari.py`: Solve atari ram-base games in the OpenAI Gym.

+`atari_pix.py`: Solve atari pixel-based games in the OpenAI Gym

 `cnsdcgan.py`: DCGAN adapted from the PyTorch DCGAN example.
 Attempts to train both the discriminator and generator with compressed network search.